eACLS Logo

 What are the eACLS™ program learning objectives?

-The following learning objectives exist for the ten eACLS™ case-studies:
+The following learning objectives exist for the eight eACLS™ case studies:

-2. Identify the three 12-lead ECG classifications that are used to determine the treatment of ACS patients.
+2. Identify the three 12-lead electrocardiogram (ECG) classifications used to determine the treatment of ACS patients.

 3. Select the appropriate treatment modality for patients with ACS, including the management of chest pain and the use of fibrinolytic reperfusion therapy.